-And even if they come straight out and say something like "I'd like to shake your hand", you can simply refuse.
-Since you are disabled (at least as far as they're concerned) they will be forced to "suck it up" and accept your refusal with good humor.
+Even if they come right out and say like "Please hold out your hand so I can shake it", you can simply refuse.
+Since you're blind (at least as far as they're concerned) they will be forced to "suck it up" and accept your refusal with good humor.
 What are they gonna do?
-Yell at a blind guy?
-Of course they won't.
-The worst that's going to happen is that they'll grumble to themselves about how "even for a blind guy, he was sort of an asshole" and then immediately feel guilty about it.
+Start screaming at a blind person?
+Of course not.

 Trust me, it can't fail.

 6. HEIL LIKE YOU MEAN IT: SNAP OFF A QUICK "HEIL HITLER"

 Try to make the heil seem nonchalant, but sincere.
 You don't have to be white for this to work either.
 Your race simply determines how extreme the reaction to your greeting will be.
 For example: A black man executing a "Heil Hitler" salute prior to a job interview can probably only expect to mildly shock or bewilder the interviewer (before being asked to leave), whereas a white man performing the same action should expect to be forcibly ejected from the building (at best) or spark a major race riot which causes the streets to run red with the blood of Anglo-Saxons (at worst?).